rightjs/rightjs-docs/docs/en/tutorials/functional-programming.md

       item.onClick(log_index.curry(index));
     });

-With currying you'll simple create a bunch of anonymous functions that will keep the arguments inside.
+With currying you simply create a bunch of anonymous functions that will keep the arguments inside.